NNKTV28/Discord-Music-bot/README.md

 ### 1- Host lavalink in your pc (only when running bot in the same pc)

+# Setup the enviroent

+**To make a lavalink server, you will need a java 13 or greater, I recommend using Azul Zulu java 16 or 17** You can download & setup java by going to here:
+* [Linux](https://www.azul.com/downloads/?os=linux&package=jdk) Make sure to get `zulu16-jdk` or `zulu17-jdk`

-- Run the lavalink.jar file in the lavalink folder, you can do this by doing: `java jar lavalink.jar`
+* Run the lavalink.jar file in the lavalink folder, you can do this by doing: `java jar lavalink.jar`
-- Go to `music.py` in the cogs folder and go down to line 88 - 90.
+* Go to `music.py` in the cogs folder and go down to line 88 - 90.
 You will see this:
 ```
 if not hasattr(bot, 'lavalink'):  # This ensures the client isn't overwritten during cog reloads.
             bot.lavalink = lavalink.Client(bot.user.id)
             bot.lavalink.add_node('lavalink1.albinhakanson.se', 1141, 'albinhakanson.se', 'eu', 'default-node')  # Host, Port, Password, Region, Name
 ```
-- Apply these changes:
+* Apply these changes:

 ```
  if not hasattr(bot, 'lavalink'):  # This ensures the client isn't overwritten during cog reloads.
             bot.lavalink = lavalink.Client(bot.user.id)
             bot.lavalink.add_node('localhost', 2333, 'youshallnotpass', 'eu', 'default-node')  # Host, Port, Password, Region, Name
 ```
-- Run `Python bot.py`
+* Run `Python bot.py`
 ### 2- Host lavalink in Replit

--  Go to: `repl.it/github/DarrenOfficial/lavalink-replit` and press import from Github
+*  Go to: `repl.it/github/DarrenOfficial/lavalink-replit` and press import from Github
--  Run the replit
+*  Run the replit
--  copy the replit url and put it to your bot
+*  copy the replit url and put it to your bot
--  make sure you remove `https://` and always connect with the port 443
+*  make sure you remove `https://` and always connect with the port 443

 **The default port to connect is `443` and the default password is `maybeiwasboring` You can’t change the lavalink port! it will default to 443 due to how replit work.**